Socialist Left Party: Local elections

 The 1975 Norwegian local elections were met with a sharp decrease in voters, with the party earning a disappointing voter turnout of 5.5% in the municipal election and 5.7% in the county election.
 In an opinion poll done before election day in 1975, it was estimated that half of the voters who voted for the Socialist Electoral League would not vote for the party again.
 The decrease in voters was due to the Labour Party's election surge during the 1973 Norwegian parliamentary election.
 The party further decreased in popular support by the 1979 Norwegian local elections, earning 4.1% in the municipal and 4.4% in the county respectively.

 By the 1983 Norwegian local elections, the party increased by 1% in the municipal and 0.9% in the county election.
 According to an opinion poll done in early September, the Labour Party would lose four of its Oslo representatives in parliament to the Progress Party, the Conservative Party, and the Socialist Left.
 If the 1983 local election had been a parliamentary election, the Socialist Left would have received 8 seats in parliament.
 The party earned 5.5% and 5.7% in the 1987 Norwegian local elections, respectively at the municipal and county level.
 The party's strongest county was Nordland, where the party gained 21.9% of the popular vote.

 The 1991 Norwegian local elections marked a large increase in voters for the party, earning 11.6 in the municipalities and 12.2% in the counties, making the party the third-largest party in Norway.
 The Socialist Left, along with the Centre Party, was named the election's "big winners" by the Norwegian press.
 In the 1995 Norwegian local elections, the party gathered 5.9% in the municipalities and 6.1% in counties.
 Before the 1999 Norwegian local elections, polls showed an increase in popular support for the Socialist Left in Oslo.
 The reason for the increase was that the party was again able to win votes from the Labour Party.
 The party gained 7.8% of the votes in the municipalities and 8.5% in the counties.

 By 2003, the party's voter based had increased dramatically over the 1999 local elections.
 The party had what many described as a "record election", winning most of its voters from the Labour Party.
 The 2007 Norwegian local elections resulted in their voter base to reduced by half.
 In the 2011 Norwegian local elections, the party got just slightly above 4% of all votes on a nationwide basis.
 After this, party leader Kristin Halvorsen announced her resignation on the election night.
-A similar result repeated in the 2015 Norwegian local elections, despite gains for left-leaning parties, but the Socialist Left was able to form a majority coalition with the Labour Party and Red Party in Tromsø.
-In the 2019 Norwegian local election, the Socialist Left Party returned to its 2007 levels and made further gains, alongside the Green and Red parties.
+A similar result occurred in the 2015 Norwegian local elections, despite gains for left-leaning parties, but the Socialist Left was able to form a majority coalition with the Labour Party and Red Party in Tromsø.
+In the 2019 Norwegian local elections, the Socialist Left Party returned to its 2007 levels and made further gains, alongside the Green and Red parties.